-Iran's President visits Pakistan focused on increasing electricity imports from Iran, boosting trade relations and reviving plans for a pipeline between the two countries
+Rouhani spoke at a news conference while in Pakistan for two days of talks focused on increasing Pakistan’s electricity imports from Iran, boosting trade relations and reviving plans for a pipeline between the two countries.